-From a First Nations subsistence economy to a period of resource extraction and industrial processing, the human use of Átl'ka7tsem/Howe Sound has transformed into a service orientation.
+From a First Nations subsistence economy to a period of resource extraction and industrial processing, the human use of Átl'ka7tsem/ Howe Sound has transitioned into a vibrant service orientation.
 Local entrepreneurs capitalize on natural assets for the spectacular scenery, recreation and tourism values, both land and marine.